CloudI/CloudI/src/external/README.markdown

-All CloudI Erlang dependencies are now moved to exist with a `"cloudi_x_"` prefix to avoid any conflicts when CloudI shares the Erlang VM with other applications that may share common dependencies (erlzmq2 and syslog are exceptions due to their C integration).
+All CloudI Erlang dependencies are now moved to exist with a `"cloudi_x_"` prefix to avoid any conflicts when CloudI shares the Erlang VM with other applications that may share common dependencies (`erlzmq2` is an exception due to its C integration, `cloudi_x_syslog` was manually modified).

 `backward-cpp`
 --------------